-- 1. Remove the lower spring retainer and shock spring. - 2.
-Remove the upper shock cap using the shock wrench and suspension multi-tool. - 3.
+- Remove the upper shock cap using the shock wrench and suspension multi-tool. - 3.
 Empty the used shock oil from the shock body. - 4.
 Fill the shock with new silicone shock oil up to the top of the shock body. - 5.
 Slowly move the piston up and down (always keeping it submerged in oil) to release the air bubbles.
-Let the shock sit for a few minutes to allow any remaining air bubbles to surface. - 6.
-Slowly thread the upper cap with the installed shock bladder onto the shock body with the suspension multi-tool.
+Let the shock sit for a few minutes to allow any remaining air bubbles to surface. - Slowly thread the upper cap with the installed shock bladder onto the shock body with the suspension multi-tool.
 The excess oil will bleed out of the small hole in the shock cap. - 7.
 Tighten the shock cap until snug.
 Use the included steel shock wrench to hold on to the shock body while tightening.